Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Discussion

+The limited upstream flux may lead to a shorter radio signal, $\tau \lesssim \Delta/c \sim 1\text{ms}$.
+However, the FRB duration is likely to be less tightly constrained for several reasons.
+For example, the effective gravity in the accelerating wind may lead to mixing of the current sheet into the body of LFP due to the Kruskal-Schwarzschild instability \citep{Lyubarsky2010,Gill2017}.
+Also, the LFP-current sheet interaction is not planar on a global scale.
+Rather, the LFP reaches the reconnection layer at different times.
+Consequently, the distribution of FMS waves relative to the pulse width in both space and time are likely to counteract the finite flux limit by accumulating subpulses to form the resulting FRB.

-Different scenarios of triggering reconnection in the outer magnetar magnetosphere can still produce GHz bursts but are not bound to have the relation between burst luminosity and peak frequency in Eq.~(\ref{eq:frequencyluminosity}).
-For example, \citet{Yuan2020} proposed that escaping large-amplitude Alfvén waves trigger reconnection in their tale within $R_{\rm LC}$, where GHz emission produced by merging plasmoids is possible without field compression.
+Different scenarios of triggering reconnection in the outer magnetar magnetosphere can still produce GHz bursts but are not bound to have the relation between burst luminosity and peak frequency in Equation~(\ref{eq:frequencyluminosity}).
+For example, \citet{Yuan2020} proposed that escaping large-amplitude Alfvén waves trigger reconnection in their tail within $R_{\rm LC}$, where GHz emission produced by merging plasmoids is possible without field compression.
 It is unclear how the opening-up of the magnetosphere affects the propagation and the growth of the relative amplitude of these FMS waves.
-Processes like the damping of high-amplitude FMS waves discussed by \citet{Beloborodov2021a}, driven by non-ideal plasma effects, can further affect signals propagating within $R_{\rm LC}$.
-Observations constraining a possible FRB frequency-luminosity relation and identifying populations that scale according to Eq.~(\ref{eq:frequencyluminosity}) will ultimately probe the presented model.
+Processes like the damping of high-amplitude FMS waves discussed by \citet{Beloborodov2021a}, driven by nonideal plasma effects, can further affect signals propagating within $R_{\rm LC}$.
+Observations constraining a possible FRB frequency-luminosity relation and identifying populations that scale according to Equation~(\ref{eq:frequencyluminosity}) will ultimately probe the presented model.

 Synchrotron cooling can be significant for a strong magnetic pulse close to the magnetar light cylinder.
 The strength of cooling is parametrized by the ratio $\gamma'_{\rm rad}/\sigma'$,

 and $B_{\rm cl}=m_e^2 c^4/e^3$; $B'_0=b_{\rm LC}B_{\rm LC}/\Gamma_{\rm p}$.
 Using the estimates of \citet[][Eqs.~17;~22]{Lyubarsky2020} for the density in the pulse,